creatydev/plans/readme.md

 ```

 # Creating plans
 The basic unit of the subscription-like system is a plan.
-You can create it using `Rennokki\Plans\Models\PlanModel` or your model, if you have implemented your own.
+You can create it using `Creatydev\Plans\Models\PlanModel` or your model, if you have implemented your own.

 ```php
 $plan = PlanModel::create([